 Some suggest researchers lack the ability to integrate information, fail to connect research results with business outcomes and are unable to turn complex data into clear narratives (3).
 Problems result from many causes.
 Less than robust data collection, market research analysis and strategic interpretation.
-This is to share insights and ideas to restore the importance of research in the Boardroom.
+This is therefore to share insights and ideas to restore the importance of research in the Boardroom.

 Current market research methods